 Bacalhau (salt cod): The Portuguese have an almost spiritual relationship with bacalhau, and locals will tell you there are 365 ways to prepare it — one for every day of the year.
 Try bacalhau à brás (shredded cod with eggs, onions, and matchstick potatoes) or bacalhau com natas (a rich, creamy gratin) at any traditional restaurant.

-Pastel de nata: These iconic custard tarts are Lisbon’s most famous edible export.
-The flaky puff pastry shell holds a slightly caramelized custard filling that’s creamy, sweet, and utterly addictive.
-Pastéis de Belém claims the original recipe, but you’ll find excellent versions all over the city — Manteigaria and Aloma are two local favorites.
+Pastel de nata: Lisbon’s most famous edible export.
+The flaky puff pastry shell holds a slightly caramelised custard filling — creamy, sweet, and hard to stop at one.
+Pastéis de Belém claims the original recipe, but you’ll find excellent versions citywide.
+Manteigaria and Aloma are two consistent local favourites.

-Sardines: Grilled sardines are a quintessential Lisbon experience, especially during the Santos Populares festival in June when the smoky aroma fills every street.
+Sardines: Grilled sardines are quintessential Lisbon, especially during the Santos Populares festival in June when the smoky aroma drifts through every street.
 Order them at any tasca alongside boiled potatoes and a simple salad.

-Bifana: This humble pork sandwich — seasoned with garlic, white wine, and chili — is Lisbon’s favorite street food.
-The best bifanas are served from unassuming countertop joints in Baixa and Cais do Sodré for €3-4.
+Bifana: This humble pork sandwich — seasoned with garlic, white wine, and chilli — is Lisbon’s favourite street food.
+The best come from unassuming counter joints in Baixa and Cais do Sodré for €3–4.

 Dining Etiquette Tips

-When you sit down at a restaurant in Lisbon, the waiter will typically place bread, butter, olives, and sometimes cheese on your table.
-This is the couvert, and it is not free — each item will be added to your bill if you eat it (usually €1–4 per item).
-You can politely decline by asking the waiter to remove it or simply not touching the items.
-Lunch is typically served after 1 PM and dinner after 8 PM, so plan accordingly.
+When you sit down at a restaurant in Lisbon, the waiter will typically place bread, butter, olives, and sometimes cheese on your table without being asked.
+This is the couvert, and it is not free — each item will be billed if you eat it (usually €1–4 per item).
+Decline with “não, obrigado/a” if you don’t want to pay for it.
+Lunch is served from around 1 PM and dinner from 8 PM.
 Tipping is appreciated but not obligatory — rounding up the bill or leaving 5–10% is considered generous.

 Getting Around Lisbon

-Lisbon has an excellent public transport network that makes it easy to reach every corner of the city without a car.
-For our complete breakdown, see our Getting Around Lisbon guide.
+Lisbon has an excellent public transport network.
+You don’t need a car.
+For the full breakdown, see our Getting Around Lisbon guide.

 From the Airport to the City Center

-Lisbon’s Humberto Delgado Airport is conveniently close to the city center — just 7 km away.
-The Metro is the cheapest and most reliable option, taking about 20 minutes on the Red Line to Saldanha or Alameda where you can transfer to other lines.
+Lisbon’s Humberto Delgado Airport is 7 km from the city centre.
+The Metro is the cheapest and most reliable option — about 20 minutes on the Red Line to Saldanha or Alameda where you can transfer.
 A single fare is €1.90 (or €1.72 with Zapping credit on a Navegante card).
-Alternatively, Uber and Bolt operate from a dedicated pickup area on the arrivals level and typically cost €8–15.
-Traditional taxis charge €10–15 for the same journey — just ensure the meter is running.
+Uber and Bolt operate from a dedicated pickup area on arrivals level and typically cost €8–15.
+Traditional taxis charge €10–15 for the same journey — ensure the meter is running before you set off.

 Public Transport

-The Metro is the backbone of Lisbon’s transport system, with four color-coded lines covering most of the city from 6:30 AM to 1:00 AM.
-Purchase a reusable Navegante card for €0.50 at any station and load it with Zapping credit for discounted fares (€1.72 per trip vs. €3.10 for single tickets).
-The card works on the metro, buses, trams, and the Santa Justa Elevator.
+The Metro is the backbone of the system: four colour-coded lines, operating 6:30 AM to 1:00 AM.
+Buy a reusable Navegante card for €0.50 at any station and load it with Zapping credit for discounted fares (€1.72 per trip vs €3.10 for single tickets).
+The card works on metro, buses, trams, and the Santa Justa Elevator.

-Buses operated by Carris cover routes the metro doesn’t reach, including the run out to Belém.
-Trams — both the vintage heritage cars and modern articulated versions — are as much an attraction as a transport option.
-Ride-hailing apps Uber and Bolt are widely available and generally cheaper than traditional taxis, especially for cross-city trips.
+Buses operated by Carris cover routes the metro doesn’t reach, including Belém.
+The vintage trams are as much attraction as transport.
+Uber and Bolt are widely available and generally cheaper than taxis for cross-city trips.

 Walking

-Lisbon’s city center is largely walkable, but don’t underestimate the hills.
-What Google Maps shows as a 10-minute walk can feel much longer when you’re climbing cobblestoned slopes in the summer heat.
-Wear your most comfortable sneakers — the locals do — and make use of the funiculars (Glória, Bica, and Lavra) and elevators that connect the lower and upper parts of the city.
-A comfortable pair of broken-in walking shoes is genuinely the single most important item to pack.
+Lisbon’s centre is largely walkable, but don’t underestimate the hills.
+What Google Maps shows as 10 minutes can feel considerably longer when you’re climbing cobblestones in summer heat.
+Wear proper, broken-in walking shoes — the locals do — and use the funiculars (Glória, Bica, and Lavra) and elevators that connect the lower and upper city.
+A comfortable pair of shoes is genuinely the single most important thing to pack.

 How Much Does a Trip to Lisbon Cost?

-One of Lisbon’s greatest appeals is that it remains significantly more affordable than most Western European capitals.
-Here’s a realistic breakdown of what to expect in 2026.
+Lisbon remains significantly more affordable than most Western European capitals.
+Here’s a realistic breakdown for 2026.

 Budget Traveler (€50–75 per day)